rudharaishu/DedSec-BOT/README.md

 # Us3RBot
 This is a userbot made for telegram.
-I made this userbot with help of all other userbots available in telegram.
+I made this userbot with help of all other userbots available in telegram.     https://t.me/DEDSEC_Offical

+ADMINs @Aid-3n

 # FORK AT YOUR OWN RISK